yt-dlp/yt-dlp/README.md

                                      is 10), or "infinite" (DASH, hlsnative and ISM)
     --skip-unavailable-fragments     Skip unavailable fragments for DASH,
-                                     hlsnative and ISM (default) (Alias: --no-
+                                     hlsnative and ISM (default)
-                                     abort-on-unavailable-fragment)
+                                     (Alias: --no-abort-on-unavailable-fragment)
-    --abort-on-unavailable-fragment  Abort downloading if a fragment is unavailable (Alias: --no-skip-unavailable-
+    --abort-on-unavailable-fragment  Abort downloading if a fragment is unavailable (Alias: --no-skip-unavailable-fragments)
-                                     fragments)
     --keep-fragments                 Keep downloaded fragments on disk after downloading is finished
     --no-keep-fragments              Delete downloaded fragments after